kespindler/albatross/README.md

 ### Notes for Usage

-For now (pre 1.0.0), I'm not guaranteeing the API stays the same.
-The current HTTP implementation has some deviations with the HTTP standard (see Issues), but this web framework is a joy to work with for some current toy projects.
-Fixing the HTTP standards issue will be done in the next few weeks.
+For now (pre 1.0.0), I'm making no claims about API stability (but will try to avoid it!).
+That said, I'm using this framework for some small projects, and it is a joy to work in!
 Reach out if you want to use this, as I'm happy to incorporate your feedback!

 ## Install